 - 1. Promote the delivery of green infrastructure in Cootehill linking areas of residential, amenity and the town centre in a safe and accessible manner. - 2.
 Promote and protect Cootehill Heritage Walking Trail in recognition of its architectural, cultural and historical importance to the town and as an important urban amenity with strong tourism value.
 To support and promote new walks and linkage to amenity sites and the town centre. - 3.
-Protect, conserve and maintain the Demesne of Bellamont Forest. - 4.
+Support a by-pass for Cootehill as part of the 'Dundalk-Cavan Route'. - 4.
+Protect, conserve and maintain the Demesne of Bellamont Forest. - 5.
 Support the delivery of plans and proposals in the Cootehill Revitalisation Plan 2018